Sharif2499/AI/README.md

 # AI
-Using mediapipe and opencv for pose estimation
+Using mediapipe and opencv for pose estimation from live feed.